-Configuring RADIUS Agent settings
+Configuring RADIUS Agent settings in the TRITON Manager

-Use the Settings > General > User Identification page in the TRITON RiskVision manager to review and edit RADIUS Agent configuration information.
+Use the Web > Settings > General > User Identification page to review and edit RADIUS Agent configuration information.

 To edit settings for a RADIUS Agent instance:

 1. Use the Transparent Identification Agents table to select the IP address or host name of the RADIUS Agent instance that you want to configure.